Water Rate Reform Workshop Series: A Deep Dive into Water Rate Structures

 Mr. Karnovitz has more than 35 years of experience performing economic impact, regional economic, financial, and cost benefit analyses and environmental assessments.
 In his current position at Hazen, he has led a wide range of projects for our municipal clients including Financial Capability Assessments, Integrated Planning Framework evaluations, Stormwater fee studies, affordability assessments, and financial modeling for capital investment planning.
 Mr. Karnovitz has also worked extensively in international development performing economic and environmental assessments of planned water, sanitation, transportation, and power infrastructure projects in more than 20 countries.
 He recently led a financial and institutional sustainability study of the water sector in Ulaanbaatar, Mongolia.

-Director, Public Utilities Department
+Finance and Information Technology Deputy Director, Public Utilities Department

 San Diego, CA 92106